chinmayparkar/Batch-Processing-Analytics-Platform-using-GCP/README.md

 2. Give your Bucket name >> Select region >> Rest all you can leave default or select as per your preferences >> https://prnt.sc/udw6pd

+# 4. Installing GCS Fuse for mounting your Cloud Storage Bucket to your VM instance

+For latest release of Ubuntu and Debian follow these steps:
+1. Add the gcsfuse distribution URL as a package source and import its public key:

+        export GCSFUSE_REPO=gcsfuse-`lsb_release -c -s`
+        echo "deb http://packages.cloud.google.com/apt $GCSFUSE_REPO main" | sudo tee /etc/apt/sources.list.d/gcsfuse.list
+        curl https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add -

+2. Update the list of packages available and install gcsfuse.

+        sudo apt-get update
+        sudo apt-get install gcsfuse

+3. Say you want to mount the GCS bucket called my-bucket.
+First create the directory into which you want to mount the gcsfuse bucket, then run gcsfuse:

+        mkdir /path/to/mount/point
+        gcsfuse my-bucket /path/to/mount/point

+4. On Linux, for unmounting your bucket

+        fusermount -u /path/to/mount/point

+For more information on GCS Fuse read: https://cloud.google.com/storage/docs/gcs-fuse

-# 4. Create an IAM service account for your python account to perform operations on Cloud Storage Bucket
+# 5. Create an IAM service account for your python account to perform operations on Cloud Storage Bucket

 Identity Access Management (IAM) service account is needed to grant your python program the permission to access and perform operations on GCP.